 Walden University, a regionally accredited online university based in the U.S., offers an array of program options to UHSA students.
 Walden also provides UHSA students a 25 percent reduction in tuition for their second degree.

 Walden’s programs can help students develop the critical and creative thinking skills needed to succeed in healthcare.
-Students can choose from bachelor’s, master’s, and doctoral-level degree programs in areas of study such as Business and Management, Public Health and Health Sciences, Public Policy, and Administration.
+Students can choose from an array of degree programs in areas of study such as Business and Management, Public Health and Health Sciences, Public Policy and Administration, and more.

 Walden University has an established track record of concurrent enrollment success with dedicated support to allow students to succeed.
 The concurrent enrollment model provides the structure to master time management.